HabitatMap/HabitatMap/pages/airbeam/users-guide.md

   </h2>

   <ol class="list list--ordered p--body">
-    <li>Download the <a href="https://play.google.com/store/apps/details?id=pl.llp.aircasting&<li>hl=en">AirCasting app</a> from the Google Play store.</li>
+    <li>Download the <a href="https://play.google.com/store/apps/details?id=pl.llp.aircasting&<li>hl=en">AirCasting app</a> from the Google Play store or Apple App Store (available November ‘21).</li>
-    <li>Turn on the AirBeam2.</li>
-    <li>Via the Android device “Settings”, pair the AirBeam2 to the Android device.</li>
-    <li>Turn off the AirBeam2.</li>
-    <li>Launch the AirCasting app.</li>
-    <li>Turn on the AirBeam2.</li>
-    <li>When the AirBeam2 “Connection Indicator” turns from red to green > press “Configure AirBeam2″ > press “connect” > press “Fixed” > press “WiFi” > enter the “WiFi Network Name” and “WiFi Password” and press “Submit” > enter a “Title” and “Tags” (neither are required) and press either “Start Indoor Session” or “Start Outdoor Session > if you selected “Start Outdoor Session”, then set the location.
-(Note that the AirBeam2 must be connected to the 2.4 GHz band of your WiFi network, it cannot connect via the 5 GHz band).</li>
-    <li>The Dashboard will read “Retrieving streams, please wait”; wait 2-3 minutes and the AirBeam2 sensor streams will appear on the Dashboard.</li>
+    <li>Launch the app and sign in or create a profile.</li>
+    <li>Tap the “+” button at the bottom of the screen then tap “Fixed session” and follow the on screen instructions.</li>
   </ol>

   <p class="p--body">
-    When recording a fixed WiFi session, the measurements are communicated once a minute to the <a href="/">AirCasting website</a> via WiFi.
-The Android device no longer needs to be in proximity to the AirBeam2 as it’s retrieving the data from the web via the Android device’s WiFi or cellular connection.
+    When recording a fixed WiFi session with AirBeam3, the measurements are communicated once a minute to the <a href="/">AirCasting website</a> via WiFi.
+The Android or iOS device no longer needs to be in proximity to the AirBeam3 as it’s retrieving the data from the web via the Android or iOS device’s WiFi or cellular connection.
+AirBeam3 must be connected to the 2.4 GHz band of your WiFi network; it cannot connect via the 5 GHz band.
   </p>

   <a id="record-cellular" class="anchor">